|Aboriginal and Torres Strait Islander employees

 Employees with multiple periods of employment in a single agency during the year are counted only once by most agencies.
 However, the payroll systems used by some agencies do not link employment periods, so these agencies report each period of employment as a separate employee.
 Employees with periods of employment in different agencies during the year are counted as separate employees in each agency.
-In the health sector, this also applies to employees working in more than one area health service.
+In the health service, this also applies to employees working in more than one Local Health District.

-Headcounts include all employees who worked during a period, even if they only worked for one day.
-Total employees (headcount) figures and FTE figures are both reported because they provide different perspectives on the workforce.
+Headcount includes all employees who worked during a period, even if they only worked for one day.
+Total employees (headcount) figures and full-time equivalent (FTE) figures are both reported because they provide different perspectives on the workforce.
 FTE translates the headcount figures into a proportion of the hours worked by an FTE staff member.
 For example, a person working one day per week would be counted as 1.0 under the headcount and 0.2 under FTE (that is, they work 20% of the time that a full-time employee works).
 Headcount figures therefore provide a picture of how many people were employed during the period, whereas FTE is a more accurate indicator of resource levels.

 |Changes in the employment status of an employee, including commencement in an agency, promotion to a higher level, transfer from one agency to another, and exit from the agency or public sector.

 |Language first spoken as a child